Flags of Our Fathers (film): Plot

-After the battle, the press gets hold of Rosenthal's photograph.
-It is a huge morale booster and becomes famous.
+During the fighting that continues for weeks afterward Strank, Sergeant Hank Hansen and Harlon are killed in action.
+Japanese troops capture Private First Class Ralph "Iggy" Ignatowski.
+Doc finds his mutilated body days later in a cave.
+Franklin is killed by machine gun fire and Doc is wounded by artillery while trying to save a fellow corpsman.

+Rosenthal's photograph is transmitted to press services in the United States and it becomes popular immediately and its value as a propaganda tool prompts an investigation.
 Rene is asked to name the six men in the photo; he identifies himself, Mike, Doc, and Franklin, but misidentifies Harlon as Hank.
-Rene eventually names Ira as the sixth man, even after Ira threatens to kill him for doing so.
+Rene eventually names a reluctant Ira as the sixth man.

 Doc, Ira, and Rene are sent home as part of the seventh bond tour.
-When they arrive to a hero's welcome in Washington, DC, Doc notices that Hank's mother is on the list of mothers of the dead flag raisers.
-Ira angrily denounces the bond drive as a farce.
-The men are reprimanded by Bud Gerber of the Treasury Department, who tells them that the country cannot afford the war and if the bond drive fails, the U.S. will abandon the Pacific and their sacrifices will be for nothing.
-The three agree not to tell anyone that Hank was not in the photograph.
+When they arrive to a hero's welcome in Washington, DC, Doc notices Hank's mother isn't on the list of mothers of the dead flag raisers.
+Ira denounces the bond drive as a farce.
+Bud Gerber of the Treasury Department reprimands the men, telling them if the bond drive fails to raise money, the U.S. will abandon the Pacific and their sacrifices will be for nothing.
+The three agree not to admit Hank wasn't in the photograph.

-As the three are sent around the country to raise money and make speeches, Ira is guilt-ridden, faces discrimination as a Native American, and descends into alcoholism.
-After he throws up one night in front of General Alexander Vandegrift, commandant of the Marine Corps, he is sent back to his unit and the bond drive continues without him.
+As the drive continues, Ira grows increasingly guilt-ridden, faces discrimination as a Native American, and descends into alcoholism.
+After throwing up one night in front of General Alexander Vandegrift, commandant of the Marine Corps, Ira is sent back to his unit and the bond drive continues without him.

-After the war, the three survivors return to their homes.
-Ira still struggles with alcoholism and is never able to escape his unwanted fame.
-One day after being released from jail, he hitchhikes over 1,300 miles to Texas to see Harlon Block's family.
-He tells Harlon's father that his son was indeed at the base of the flag in the photograph.
+After the war, the three survivors return home.
+Ira struggles with alcoholism and is never able to escape his unwanted fame.
+After finishing a prison sentence he hitchhikes over 1,300 miles to Texas to tell Harlon Block's family their son was indeed in the photograph.
 In 1954, the USMC War Memorial is dedicated and the three flag raisers see each other one last time.
-In 1955, Ira is found dead and he is suspected to have died from exposure after a night of drinking.
-There was no autopsy.
-That same year, Doc drives to the town where Iggy's mother lives to tell her how Iggy died, though it is implied that he does not tell her the truth.
-Rene attempts a business career, but finds that the opportunities and offers he received during the bond drive are rescinded.
-After failing to find work as a police officer, he spends the rest of his life as a janitor.
-Doc, by contrast, is successful, buying a funeral home.
-In 1994, on his deathbed, he tells his story to his son, James, and in a final flashback to 1945, the men swim in the ocean after raising the flags.
+Ira is found dead a year later from exposure after a night of drinking.
+Doc visits Iggy's mother but lies about the nature of his death.
+Rene fails to capitalize on the job opportunities offered him during the bond drive and spends the rest of his life as a janitor.
+Doc finds success running his own funeral home.
+In 1994, on his deathbed, he tells his story to his son, James.